Some recent studies:

 Dipolar structure and topology of the “topological eclecton” at 10 K. Panels (a) and (b) show a schematization of the dipolar structure.
 Panel (a) corresponds to a general viewpoint position while panel (b) depicts the top view from the z axis (due to perspective, the circle corresponding to the lower cone base appears to have a smaller diameter than that of the upper cone base).
 In both panels (a) and (b), orange arrows indicate the orientation of the dipoles on the outer surfaces of the cones.
 The blue triangle in panel (a) shows a (y,z) cross section of the cones passing through the revolution axis.
 The in-plane projection of the dipoles located at this cross section exhibits an antivortex at the meeting point of the cone tips schematically indicated by small black arrows in panel (a).
 A complete projection plot within the (y,z)and(x,z) planes passing through the center of the cones is shown in panel (c) where vortex and antivortex cores are indicated with blue and red circles, respectively.
 Panel (d) shows the location of hedgehog (red sphere) and antihedgehog (blue sphere) point defects.
 Panel (e1) shows the distribution of the Pontryagin charge density within the (x,y) planes in the full supercell.
 Panels (e2) show the Pontraygin charge density distribution in the three (x,y) planes that host skyrmions.

-Domain deletion by mechanical switching using an AFM probe and domain writing by electric switching using an AFM probe showing the reversible manipulation showing the Reversible mechanical–electrical switching of the bubble domains MC simulations of the effective Hamiltonian showing the deletion of the bubble domains upon the application of uniaxial stress perpendicularly to the film’s surface.
+a Domain deletion by mechanical switching using an AFM probe and domain writing by electric switching using an AFM probe showing the reversible manipulation showing the Reversible mechanical–electrical switching of the bubble domains b MC simulations of the effective Hamiltonian showing the deletion of the bubble domains upon the application of uniaxial stress perpendicularly to the film’s surface.

 Spin structure as determined from first-principles-based calculations.
 In a) the spin structure in the same geometry as the thin film is shown, with x′ || [001] along the in-plane direction, and z′ || [110] normal to the film plane.
 Here in a 200 nm film the 18 × 18 × 18 supercell reproduces ~6 full cycloids. b) shows the cycloid spins are almost completely confined to the ð110Þ plane structure along the [11-2] propagation direction, showing that the Fe spins are almost completely confined to the (1-10) plane.